h593286/fireguard/README.md

-# fireguard
+# Fireguard
- ADA504 project
+ An ADA504 group-project
+---
+ Done by Fredrik Fluge, Daniel Gunleiksrud, Magnus Noreide and Eilert Skram
+---

+# Instructions

+To replicate the project and to run it on your own device, please follow the instructions below

 ## Clone GitHub project
 Frist clone the GitHub project.

-If unsure how to do this, follow this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+If you are unsure on how to do this, follow this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## Add Frost Client-Id and Secret in GitHub
+Now you need to add your Frost Client-Id and Frost Client-Secret

-This is done by doing the following
+This is done by doing the following steps:
 - Enter the cloned repository
 - Click *Settings*
 - Click *Secrets and Variables*